LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Examples

 The following shows some examples of how the (+mrp)-library can be used.
 These examples are limited to a functional minimum for selected modules of the (+mrp)-library.
-The documentation \ref{documentation} contains further and more detailed examples.
+The documentation in chapter \ref{documentation} contains further and more detailed examples.
-Many basic examples are also supplied in the form of the test scripts used for testing \ref{testing}.
+Many basic examples are also supplied in the form of the test scripts used for testing in chapter \ref{testing}.

 ### MRPReading

 The *MRPReading* is the key module of the (+mrp) core.
 It is used to manage the measurement data and can be imported and exported.
-The following example \ref{lst:mrpexample_reading} shows how a measurement is created and measurement points are added in the form of *MRPReadingEntry* instances.
+The following example listing \ref{lst:mrpexample_reading} shows how a measurement is created and measurement points are added in the form of *MRPReadingEntry* instances.

 An important point is the management of the meta data, which further describes the measurement.
 This is realised in the example using the *set_additional_data* function.